ways to improve spoken Englsih

 Speaking English in a controlled environment, such as a classroom, is relatively straightforward because you’re likely practicing specific expressions or vocabulary.
 However, in real-world conversations, things can be more unpredictable.
 You might have difficulties understanding the other person, or they may struggle to understand you.
 Perhaps you’re discussing a difficult subject with technical vocabulary, or the other person might use slang or idioms that you’re not familiar with.
 Also, in a classroom, most of your classmates have more or less the same level of proficiency as yours; however, in real-world conversations and discussions, you may talk with a native speaker who may speak very fast.
-Learning and mastering practical conversation tips for preparing you to engage in real-world conversations and dialogues are very important.
+Learning and mastering ways to improve spoken English for preparing you to engage in real-world conversations and dialogues are very important.

 Previous Conversation Tip Lesson